How to Write a Research Paper - Writing Guide & Examples

 - Organized points and arguments presented under relevant headings for a structural flow

-- Central theme and all arguments effectively through with figures and tables
+- The central theme and all arguments effectively connecting through with figures and tables

 - Short paragraphs, each highlighting a unique concept or idea